Renew Your Vehicle Registration and Plate

 Next, you'll need to get your vehicle inspected.

-You can find more information about NC Inspections and Inspection Station locations here:
+You can find more information about North Carolina inspections and inspection station locations here:

 |Plate Fee, Private Passenger Vehicles